5 Easy and Coool CSS Menu Tricks

 }

-Glassmorphism had its hype cycle a couple years ago, but honestly?
-It still looks fantastic when used with restraint.
-A frosted-glass dropdown menu feels premium without being obnoxious.
-The key ingredients are backdrop-filter: blur(), a semi-transparent background, and a subtle border.
+Glassmorphism had its hype cycle, but used with restraint it still looks fantastic.
+A frosted-glass dropdown feels premium without shouting.
+The core ingredients: backdrop-filter: blur(), a semi-transparent background, and a thin light border.

 .dropdown-menu {